 On endpoint devices, Citrix Workspace app is visible in the Software Center under Available Software.
-Installation is triggered automatically based on the schedule you configure.
-Alternatively, you can also schedule or install on demand.
+Installation is triggered automatically based on the configured schedule.
+Alternatively, you can also schedule or install on-demand.
 The installation status is displayed in the Software Center after the installation starts.

 Creating device collections